 There are lots of volunteers opportunities with WYCS.
 From coaching to lining the fields, there is always of work to be done.
 See the volunteer page for all the options or email email@example.com.

 Great!
-Coaching is a wonderful way to give back to the club and set a good example for your kids.
+Coaching is a very wonderful way to give back to the club and serve as a model for your players.
 It requires an hour a week for practice and another hour on weekends for the games.

 Beginning with the Fall 2015 Season, all new coaches are required to compete the online VYSA F License Course prior to the start of the season.
 The minor cost is covered For more information on how to find a course, please contact Melissa at firstname.lastname@example.org.